-R.A.W Rhodes and John Wanna — Australian National University (2008)
+R.A.W.
+Rhodes and John Wanna — The Australian National University (2007)

-The Limits to Public Value, or Rescuing Responsible Government from the Platonic Guardians, Australian Journal of Public Administration, Vol. 66, no. 4, pp. 406–421.
+The Limits to Public Value, or Rescuing Responsible Government from the Platonic Guardians, Australian Journal of Public Administration, Vol. 66, Issue 4, pp. 406–421.

 In various guises, public value has become extraordinarily popular in recent years.
 We challenge the relevance and usefulness of the approach in Westminster systems with their dominant hierarchies of control, strong roles for ministers, and tight authorising regimes underpinned by disciplined two‐party systems.

-Dilemmas in Policy Support for the Arts and Cultural Sector, Australian Journal of Public Administration, Vol. 64, no. 4, pp. 6–19.
+Dilemmas in Policy Support for the Arts and Cultural Sector, Australian Journal of Public Administration, Vol. 64, Issue 4, pp. 6–19.

 This article questions the specific challenges that the management of culture poses for government.
 Unlike some ‘public good’ policy domains, such as prisons, defence or infrastructure, or benefit provisions such as unemployment, disability or health measures, the complex area of cultural policy cannot be justified in instrumental terms as an essential ‐ or unavoidable ‐ policy of government.
 Nonetheless, the cultural lobby is an effective and indefatigable pressure on government.
 The area of culture is just one small component of the public agenda that governments are obliged to support.
 Given other pressing portfolios, why do governments continue to take an interest in culture?

-Les Liaisons Dangereuses: Relations between police commissioners and their political masters , Australian Journal of Public Administration, Vol. 63, no. 3, pp. 60–74.
+Les Liaisons Dangereuses: Relations between Police Commissioners and Their Political Masters, Australian Journal of Public Administration, Vol. 63, Issue 3, pp. 60–74.

 This article reflects on the difficult and ambiguous relationship between Australian Police Commissioners and their political masters.
 The article looks at South Australia, Queensland and New South Wales and examines the nature of the conflict arising in these jurisdictions from the ambiguous nature of the roles Police Commissioners and Ministers are expected to play.
 In exploring the uncertainties and expectations that surround the Police Commissioner–Minister relationship, the article considers what lessons can be drawn from such examples.
 The article reflects on the political and social ramifications of such altercations and considers ways of managing future conflict.

-Navigating the Future: A Case Study of Growing Victoria Together, Australian Journal of Public Administration, Vol. 62, no. 2, pp. 11–23.
+Navigating the Future: A Case Study of Growing Victoria Together, Australian Journal of Public Administration, Vol. 62, Issue 2, pp. 11–23.

 In an increasingly volatile, uncertain and complex world governments internationally are seeking new frameworks to think about future directions which can guide policy choices that can be turned into realities.
 This article presents an insiders’ case study of the initial development of the Victorian Labor government’s Growing Victoria Together, launched in November 2001; it expresses the vision, policy priorities and its key progress measures.

-Mapping Public Participation in Policy Choices, Australian Journal of Public Administration, Vol. 61, no. 1, pp. 14–29.
+Mapping Public Participation in Policy Choices, Australian Journal of Public Administration, Vol. 61, Issue 1, pp. 14–29.

 In an era of democratic discontent, more and better participation in policy making has become a standard expectation.
 Yet it is rarely clear what counts as participation, and how the many practices loosely bundled under the label should be understood.
 This paper has a modest undergrowth‐clearing objective: to examine assumptions behind competing typologies of participation, and to propose a classification framework less laden by idealist notions of democracy.

 Auditors-General: Cuckoos in the Managerialist Nest?
-Australian Journal of Public Administration, Vol. 60, no. 2, pp. 24–34.
+Australian Journal of Public Administration, Vol. 60, Issue 2, pp. 24–34.

 The role of Auditors‐General has expanded in recent decades, particularly with the development of performance auditing.
 Performance auditing originated in the managerialist concern for monitoring results, but in some respects Auditors‐General have found themselves at odds with managerialism, particularly where outsourcing and privatisation have reduced the level of public accountability.
 Performance auditing has also increased the potential for Auditors‐General to clash openly with elected governments, though for the most part they confine their scrutiny to the activities of public servants.
 Auditors‐General have more authority to confront governments over matters of propriety than over efficiency and effectiveness issues.

-An Evaluation Crucible: Evaluating Policy Advice in Australian Central Agencies, Australian Journal of Public Administration, Vol. 59, no. 1, pp. 36–48.
+An Evaluation Crucible: Evaluating Policy Advice in Australian Central Agencies, Australian Journal of Public Administration, Vol. 59, Issue 1, pp. 36–48.

 Policy advice is a core function of government that until quite recently remained outside the formal processes of performance evaluation.
 Evaluation, by its very nature, is designed to question both the effectiveness and relevance of government activities; applying it to policy advice opens up a traditionally confidential and politically sensitive arena.
 This paper reports on an evaluation experiment in Australian government — policy management reviews (PMRs) — that sought to evaluate the quality of central agency policy advice.

-Remaking Australia’s Economy Policy: Economic Policy Decision Makers During the Hawke Keating Labor Government, Australian Journal of Public Administration, Vol. 58, no. 2, pp. 3–20.
+Remaking Australia’s Economy Policy: Economic Policy Decision Makers During the Hawke Keating Labor Government, Australian Journal of Public Administration, Vol. 58, Issue 2, pp. 3–20.

 This paper reports on interviews with 93 members of strategically located institutional elites and nominated influentials.
 It examines the sources of economic ideas in economic policy and studies a select number of key economic policy decisions made during the Labor governments of Hawke and Keating.
 It will argue that the economic liberalisation carried out during the Labor government reflected the influence of a range of individuals and institutions, depending on the economic decision in question, while a variety of domestic and internationally based institutions and individuals contributed ideas to economic policy‐making.